cja5553/Mental_Health_SG_forums/readme.md

 - N=379,787 original posts
 - n=2783 posts identified to be relevant to mental health

+Data is publicly available via the Open Science Framework at https://osf.io/xbmn5/

 # Methods
 1. **Chain-of-thought** prompting was used to identify Reddit posts related to mental health